gbrammer/grizli/grizli-for-dummies.md

 existing chapters that are consecutive and have footnotes in each to see what I mean.

+4. Again, because Markdown sucks at automatically sorting out your referencing, please add your new chapter at the end of the current document, not in between two existing chapters, since you'd have to update all the references and table of contents for your chapter AND subsequent chapters.

-4. Don't forget to add your chapter (and sub-sections) to the Table of contents.
+5. Don't forget to add your chapter (and sub-sections) to the Table of contents.

 If you follow the above steps, it will really make the editing process easier for me -- thank you!